hoel-bagard/pythonmorsels/src/interleave/README.md

 ### My notes
 - Use `itertools.zip_longest` if all the elements of all the iterables of a zip should appear.
+- Use `yield from` to yield elements from an iterable one by one.

 ### Usage
 Run the tests with: